Experience 15 of the best road trips in Australia

 5. Brisbane to Airlie Beach

 This easy drive is designed for beach lovers and what we love most about this journey is its accessibility.
 Holidaymakers always ask about this route because it’s a tourist favourite and will give you your own open paradise for 16 to 20 days of driving.
-Head north out of Brisbane to experience the Sunshine Coast which offers 100km of stunning beaches followed by a drive from Hervey Bay along the Bruce Highway, to Bundaberg, to Yeppoon and finally pulling up at the iconic Airlie Beach.
-This is a great place to surf and you’ll find plenty of things to do in this resort town.
+Head north out of Brisbane to experience the Sunshine Coast which offers 100km of stunning beaches.
+This is followed by a drive from Hervey Bay along the Bruce Highway, to Bundaberg, to Yeppoon and finally pulling up at the iconic Airlie Beach.
+It's a great place to surf and you’ll find plenty of things to do in this resort town.

 6. Great Alpine Stretch